BAMresearch/SciCat-localdeploy/README.md

 ## Install a kubernetes cluster dockerless

-For the installing SciCat on a bunch of virtual machines running Ubuntu Server there is [a guide on bootstrapping the kubernetes cluster without using docker](InstallingKubernetes.md) for a smaller memory footprint.
-Works on VMs limited to 1G RAM for master and worker nodes.
+For installing SciCat on a bunch of virtual machines running Ubuntu Server there is [a guide on bootstrapping the kubernetes cluster without using docker](InstallingKubernetes.md) for a smaller memory footprint - works on VMs limited to 1G RAM for master and worker nodes.

 ### SciCat services